zaqifathis/BIMserver-doc/Writing-a-remote-service.md

 After you have this running, register your service on a certain BIMserver project.
 You can use a graphical interface like BIMvie.ws for that, or use the API

 First call: Bimsie1RemoteServiceInterface.getService(), call it on you own server.
-This will result in an SService object, which you can then send to the BIMserver:
+This will result in an SService object, which you can then (with you own modifications) send to the BIMserver:
 ```

 ServiceInterface.addServiceToProject(poid, sService);